 "Seed to Plate" Program and Ambrose Elementary School

-Seed-to-Plate is a hands-on food-education program created by Vittorio Ettore, Chef Owner of Bistro 5 Restaurant in West Medford, MA.
+Seed-to-Plate is a hands-on food-education program created by Vittorio Ettore, Chef Owner of Bistro 5 in West Medford, and A Tavola in Winchester.

 By engaging schoolchildren in the cultivation, study and consumption of food they grow themselves, Seed to Plate creates a lasting connection between children and their food.
 Seed to Plate teaches children about the food we eat, where it comes from, and the resources required to grow it.
 The goal of the program is to foster healthy eating habits, and a lifelong appreciation for fresh foods.

 By working in the Seed to Plate garden, located in Winchester's Sandborn House Historical and Cultural Center, students experience the unique satisfaction of planting, nurturing and harvesting food as well as the environmental benefits of composting and recycling.
 Visits from local farmers and area chefs round provide new perspectives on growing and using fresh foods.
 To connect lessons learned in the field with the classrooms, teachers are incorporating plant growth charting into math, and the effect of different soils into science curriculum.
 The program culminates in an annual Parent's Dinner featuring ingredients from the garden lovingly prepared by students and Chef Ettore.

 The Seed to Plate program is available to fourth and fifth grade students at Winchester's Ambrose School.
 The program is made possible by Vittorio Ettore, the generous donations and support of Ambrose School parents, and a grant from the WFEE organization.

 To expose children to an understanding of the full cycle of a plant: from germinating a seed to growing and nurturing it to maturation.